Plumbing - Apprenticeship Level 2

 What is an Apprenticeship?

-As an apprenticeship you are employed as full-time members of staff and typically work for an employer four days a week.
-One day a week is spent at college, studying for nationally-recognised qualifications in the same profession as the apprenticeship.
+As an apprenticeship you are employed as full-time members of staff and typically work for an employer three to four days a week.
+One or two days a week is spent at college, studying for nationally-recognised qualifications in the same profession as the apprenticeship.

 - You must find your own employer

-- Some employers may require GCSEs on entry
+- Some employers may requiree GCSEs on entry

 - It might be possible to do an apprenticeship with a current employer